 Medical, Dental, Vision, 403B with Company Match, Paid Time Off, Life Insurance, Continuing Education Opportunities and more!

-Amoskeag Health has a policy requiring proof of full vaccinations per CDC guidelines, including both COVID 19/Booster and annual influenza.
+Amoskeag Health has a policy strongly encouraging full vaccination per CDC guidelines, including COVID 19/Booster.
+Annual influenza vaccination is required.
 Staff may request a reasonable accommodation for a religious or medical exemption from these policies, but such a request is not a guarantee that the accommodation can be made.